kmwang123/cme211-notes/lecture-07.md

-* `.pyc` files are faster to load, but the runtime performance once you have them loaded is exactly the same
+* `.pyc` files are faster to load, but the runtime performance once you have them loaded is exactly the same don't gain much by pre-byte compiling your files safe to delete, typically don't want to commit these files into your git repos since they are regenerated

 ### `__name__` and `__main__`